*This post is sponsored by Spielgaben and designed to demonstrate how their educational toys can be used in a science classroom or homeschool setting.

 To do its job properly, the heart needs to function like two pumps working together.
 This process is a bit complicated, so this is where a heart model comes in handy.

 We’ve been studying Human Anatomy and Physiology with Apologia Science this year with my son.
 The text does an excellent job of explaining how the heart functions, but I have found that when learning about complicated processes such as heart function, models can be very useful – especially models students make themselves.

 We looked around the house for materials to use for our heart model.
-My daughter had used clay when she did this study, but my son is more of a builder than a sculptor.
+My daughter used clay when she did this study, but my son is more of a builder than a sculptor.
 He decided that our Spielgaben set had just the right materials in just the right colors.
 This is what he came up with.

 Related post: Spielgaben Educational Toys